p44v9n/new-blog/posts/guitar-meditation.md

 If you’re not a guitar player, I imagine this would work with a near infinite amount of medium-complex repetitive physical tasks.
 The task can’t be simple enough that you’d zone out, but can’t be complex or new each time so that you can’t let your mind relax into that meditative state.

-I haven’t read anything about this type of ‘guitar meditation’ before.
-Searching for it gives me endless results for ‘chill guitar music to relax/fall asleep too.’
-But I’ve read a lot about the [_flow state, _](https://en.wikipedia.org/wiki/Flow_(psychology))i.e. getting in the zone, being fully immersed in a sense of energised focus.
+I haven’t read anything about this type of guitar meditation before.
+Searching for it online only gives me endless results for _chill guitar music to relax/fall asleep too_.
+But I’ve read a lot about the [flow state](https://en.wikipedia.org/wiki/Flow_(psychology)), i.e. getting _in the zone_, and being fully immersed in a sense of energised focus.
 I’m not sure if that’s what this is — but it feels as close to that as I’ve ever been.